Sensory profile: Round and juicy

-Taste & Body: Sweet with a low acdity and full body
+Taste & Body: Sweet and with limited acidity, full body

 ||FINCA LAS BRISAS

 Producer Carlos Pola has dedicated his life to revolutionizing the production of specialty coffees.

 Carlos used his experience in the textile industry to develop a traceability application, establish new quality control procedures in his laboratory and determine the best ecological methods to promote plant growth.
 And it doesn't stop there.
 Carlos continues to work with as many farmers as possible to help them adopt his practices on their farms.
 Carlos Pola comes from a family of coffee farmers.

 He bought Finca Las Brisas in 1997 while working in the textile industry.
 In 2012 he moved to a full-time job in the café.

 HIS VISION IS TO PRODUCE SUSTAINABLE SPECIAL COFFEE BY APPLYING HIS EXPERIENCE IN THE TEXTILE SECTOR OF QUALITY CONTROL, EFFICIENCY AND DATA MANAGEMENT TO COFFEE PRODUCTION IN THE FINCA LAS BRISAS.

 THE COMPANY HAS ITS OWN LABORATORY FOR THE EXPERIMENTATION OF NEW PROCESSING METHODS, QUALITY CONTROL AND EDUCATION OF AGRICULTURAL WORKERS ON COFFEE SPECIALTIES.

 Carlos believes in supporting his community and helping as many farmers as possible to embrace specialty coffee.

 He has channeled his passion for traceability into an application that tracks coffee from the day it is collected to the shipping batch.